 Many parents today are seeking stem cell therapy for a child with autism at the Stem Cell Institute located in downtown Panama City.
 The Panama Stem Cell Institute was founded by Neil Riordan PA PhD.
-Dr. Riordan is also a founder of the Riordan Medical Institute in Texas, and is involved with several companies in the field of regenerative medicine.
+Dr. Riordan is also involved with several other companies in the field of regenerative medicine.

 The popularity of the Stem Cell Institute in Panama arises from several factors.
 The clinic provides therapies using specially screened and processed mesenchymal stem cells (MSC) sourced from umbilical cord (UC) tissue that has been donated after normal, healthy births.
 These UC-MSC can safely be given to patients without any “matching” to the donor.
 Since the Stem Cell Institute does not use cord blood, parents do not have to worry about whether they banked cord blood for their children, whether the cord blood they banked is viable, or how to ship the cord blood to Panama.
 Once accepted and scheduled for treatment, the family travels to Panama and the clinic provides the stem cells.
 Both the clinic and accompanying laboratory in Panama are fully licensed by the national medical authorities and adhere to international standards.
 Parents can feel confident that the therapy is legal, the stem cells are sourced and prepared in an affiliated laboratory, and the clinic is highly experienced.
 The waiting list at Panama is only a few months, which is important to parents who want to try stem cell therapy while their child’s brain is still developing.